ChuckJonas/Apex-Uri-Template/README.md

 # Apex UriTemplate

-Allows matching and parsing of template URI in Salesforce's Apex.
+Allows matching and parsing of simple Template URI in Salesforce's Apex.
 Developed to assist in URL routing and parsing for RestResources.

 _Example:_